sajad torkamani

 The State Pension is a regular payment by the government to qualifying citizens once they reach the State Pension age (68 at the time of writing).

-How much you get depends on how many qualifying years of National Insurance contributions you have.
-You must pay a minimum amount of National Insurance each financial year for that year to be counted as a qualifying year (don’t mind the exact weekly amount as this will likely change over time).
+How much you get depends on how many qualifying years of National Insurance contributions (NICs) you have.
+You must pay a minimum amount of National Insurance each financial year for that year to be counted as a qualifying year.

 At the time of writing (2023), it’s 68 but this is probably going to change.
 You can use this tool to get the latest State Pension age.